Department of Labor Logo United States Department of Labor

 Employment

 Technology is expected to automate some of the tasks that these workers currently perform.
 For example, computer software can evaluate photographs of damaged property and calculate an estimated claim amount.
-In addition, data collection and processing speed will continue to increase, which will improve efficiency and make workers more productive.
+In addition, data processing speed and artificial intelligence (AI) capabilities will continue to increase, which will improve efficiency and make workers more productive.

 The number of natural disasters, such as floods and fires, influences demand for claims adjusters in property and casualty insurance.
-Future increases in the number of natural disasters could result in some employment growth for claims adjusters in the field.
+Future increases in the number of natural disasters could result in some demand for claims adjusters in the field.

 Percent Numeric